Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 It gets interesting, though:

-What does that mean for Netflix?
+What does this mean for Netflix?

 That is why balancing cost-effectiveness and scaling is a matter of success or failure for Netflix.
 Yet, the streaming company has said that setting budgets and other heavy guardrails to limit its engineers’ spending is both “ineffective” and “counter-cultural”.